-Size: 2' 0" high x 12" wide; hardy to zone 5.
+Size: 2' 0" high x 12" wide.

 Tall stately spires grab our attention as closely arranged white buds morph into funnel-shaped creamy white blooms distinguished by deep maroon throats plus ruffle-edged tips with burgundy spots and splotches.
 Sprouting an attractive evergreen basal rosette of oblong medium green foliage, this perennial’s good-sized undemanding stature can grace a border, a cottage garden or more informal setting, while its ornate self-sowing flowers make a luminous statement against dark-leafed shrubs or hedges.
 Introduced by Wayside Gardens, ‘Pam’s Choice’ resists deer, lives longer if its blossoms don’t set seed and thrives in organic-rich moderately moist acidic spots that drain well.

-Size: 3' 0" – 4' 0" high x 18" wide; hardy to zone 4.
+Size: 3' 0" – 4' 0" high x 18" wide.

 'Silver Fox' flounces such a winning combination of soothing pastel colors, it’s hard to decide what is more lovely: the large white bells laced with pink on the outside and speckled with dark pink on the inside, or the lanceolate woolly silver foliage.
 Luring butterflies, gardeners and florists, the bounty of blooms crest multiple stems above an undemanding biennial habit that easily reseeds, fends off deer as well as bunnies and enjoys lime-free well-drained sites.

-Size: 2-1/2' high x 12" wide; hardy to zone 4.
+Size: 2-1/2' high x 12" wide.

 Majestic spires of snowy white flowers rise above upright stems and attractive lanceolate leaves.
 Touted as the first seed strain of pure white blooms, this biennial Foxglove looks outstanding in a drift with Corydalis ‘Blue Panda’, and perpetuates itself by easily reseeding.

 Size: 3-1/2' – 4' 0" high x 18" wide.
-Zone 5/6.